 The Department of Revenue has given approval to certain software companies to produce tax programs that include a two-dimensional (2D) barcode.
-A list of these companies is available on our website at https://etax.dor.ga.gov/inctax/efile/corp efile info.aspx#approved.

-NOTE: The Department of Revenue encourages the use of 2D barcode returns; however, we neither support nor recommend any software company.
+A list of these companies is available on our website at http://dor.georgia.gov NOTE: The Department of Revenue encourages the use of 2D barcode returns; however, we neither support nor recommend any software company.
 Failure to mail your return to the correct address may cause processing delays.